shindesharad71/WordPress-IP-Location-Redirect/README.md

 # WordPress Plugin For IP Location Redirect

-This plugin detects country of user and redirect to perticular country website.
+This plugin detects country of user and redirect to particular country website.

+_Specal thanks to **Abhishek Dhapare** for the contribution._